By Cat, July 19, 2019 (image, right, from Global Healing Center (3); link below, left, is from Wikimedia Commons)

 - 1 cup raw, local honey (preferably Organic)* and

-- 2 tsp Organic cinnamon [not sure whether true cinnamon or cassia is meant; perhaps use 1 tsp of each]
+- 2 tsp Organic cinnamon [not sure whether true cinnamon or cassia is meant; perhaps use 1 tsp of each, as each has its own benefits]

 *NOTE from Livvi: “Raw means that the honey has not been pasteurized, a process to increase its shelf life but can render it biologically inactive by killing off the active enzymes in the honey — the reason it’s such a potent ingredient.”